Ubtech launches Jimu overdrive kit robots to teach kids STEM skills

 Ubtech today unveiled the BuilderBot Overdrive Kit that lets kids ages eight and up build robots on wheels.
 The kit aims to teach kids STEM skills and basic coding in a fun way.

 With the Overdrive Kit, kids can make predefined DozerBot and DirtBot robots, or they can design their own creation.
 What looks like a set of eyes on each robot is actually a pair of RGB lights and an ultrasonic sensor to determine distance with sound.
-The kit comes with both servo motors and DC motors with multiple gears to let the creations accelerate faster and decelerate smoother than previous models.
+The kit comes with both servo motors and DC motors with multiple gears to let the creations accelerate faster and decelerate more smoothly than previous models.

 The kit is compatible with parts from other Jimu series kits, such as the AstroBot Kit and TankBot Kit.